johnbarrierwilson/search-ui-documentation/documentation/advanced/build-your-own-component.md

 ---
-title: "Build Your Own Component"
+title: "Build Your Own Components"
-slug: "/build-your-own-component"
+slug: "/build-your-own-components"
 ---

 **Learn about the [Headless Core](#headless-core) concepts first!**